xyanoxus/Fundamentals-of-Deep-Learning-Models/README.md

 ## Known Issues

 - **Transformer lab** (as of April 15, 2026): The transformer exercise code has been previously verified and confirmed to work correctly.
 However, due to an ongoing issue with the original dataset's hosting site, this lab **cannot be executed at this time**.
-We will update the notebook once the data source becomes available again.
+I will update the notebook once the data source becomes available again.

 ## License